 One of the industries that makes heavy use of fiberglass parts is in the RV and specialty vehicle market.
 Mostly centered around Elkhart, Indiana, the manufacturers use Fiberglass in many form and function areas of their vehicles and trailers.
-These RVs, trailers, and specialty vehicles range from small, single axle campers to trailers pulled by semis, and from vans to tandem axle viagra for sale buses.
+These RVs, trailers, and specialty vehicles range from small, single axle campers to trailers pulled by semis, and from vans to tandem axle buses.
 Specialty vehicles include ambulances, firetrucks, handicapped vans, and commuter vans.

 The advantages of fiberglass composites mesh very well with their use in various applications in this industry.
 The strength-to-weight ratio is very important, along with the good adhesion of automotive paint.
 The low tooling cost of fiberglass relative to sheetmetal is a huge advantage, allowing for inexpensive low-volume production.
 The long service life and resistance to corrosion is another advantage over competing materials.